 “Separation is a 20th century paradigm.”
 Nils Bergman

 First on this list of mistakes to avoid immediately after birth, is the separation of a mama and her baby.
-When I first became a doula in 2007, cords were immediately cut and babies were taken to a in-room warmer to be assessed, measured, and cleaned before they were allowed to see their mothers.
+When I first became a doula in 2007, cords were immediately cut and babies were taken to an in-room warmer to be assessed, measured, and cleaned before they were allowed to see their mothers.
 Some babies, however, were lucky and had a couple of minutes of skin-to-skin before they were whisked away.

 What I saw years ago was actually an improvement to going even further back, where babies were taken out of the room, and for longer periods of time.
 Some mothers weren’t even awake for their births!
 (A former co-worker of mine once told me that after she woke up after giving birth she picked up the phone and asked the nurse if she had a boy or girl.
 Wrap your mind around that one.)
+At least these 2007 babies were kept in the same room as mom.
+Yay?

 Babies should not be separated from their mothers.
 Just because it’s something we’ve always done, doesn’t mean it’s what we should continue to do.
+And all the mamas said Amen.

 Bathe the Baby